philipwalton/blog/_posts/2013-08-17-decoupling-html-css-and-javascript.markdown

 var saveBtn = document.querySelector(".js-save-btn")
 {% endhighlightjs %}

+Now the markup can change all it wants, and as long as the class is still on the correct element, everything will work just fine.

 ## Classes Are Your Contract

 Almost every type of coupling between HTML, CSS, and JavaScript can be lessened with an appropriate use of classes and a predictable class naming convention.

+At first glance it may seem like using a lot of classes in the markup is a sign of tight coupling, since the HTML needs to know the names of those classes in order to work.
+But I see the use of classes as very similar to the event or observable pattern in traditional program design.

-Many other languages use events to decouple code.
-For example, instead of object A calling a method on object B, it simply emits a particular event in a given circumstance, and object B can subscribe to that event.
+In event driven programming, instead of object A calling a method on object B, it simply emits a particular event in a given circumstance, and object B can subscribe to that event.
 This way, object B doesn't need to know anything about object A's interface, it simply needs to know what event to listen for.

+Arguably event systems require a form of coupling since Object B needs to know the names of the events to subscribe to, but it's quite a bit looser coupling than if Object A needed to know Object B's public methods.

-Classes can actually be used in a very similar way.
-Instead of a CSS file defining a complex selector (which is inherently not reusable and requires an intimate knowledge of the HTML structure), it can simply define the look of a visual component via a single class.
+HTML classes are very similar.
+Instead of a CSS file defining complex selectors (which, using the analogy, is equivalent to knowing the HTML's internal interface), it can simply define the look of a visual component via a single class.
 The HTML may then choose to use that class or not use it.
 The CSS doesn't need to care.

-Likewise, JavaScript doesn't need complex DOM traversal functions that also require an intimate knowledge of the HTML structure, they can simply listen for events occurring on elements with a specific set of agreed-upon class names.
+Likewise, JavaScript doesn't need complex DOM traversal functions that also require an intimate knowledge of the HTML structure, it can simply listen for the user's interaction with elements that contain the agreed-upon class names.

 Classes should be the glue that connects your HTML, CSS, and JavaScript together.
+In my experience they're are the easiest and best way to connect the three technologies without intermingling them too much.

 ## The Future

 The [WHATWG](http://www.whatwg.org/) is currently working on the [Web Components](http://www.w3.org/TR/2013/WD-components-intro-20130606/) specification, which will allow developers to bundle HTML, CSS, and JavaScript together as individual components or modules that are encapsulated from the rest of the page.

-When that spec if implemented in browsers, a lot of the suggestions I've given in this article will become less critical (since it will be more obvious what code is meant to work with what); however, it's still important to understand these broader principles and why they're needed.
+When that spec if implemented in the majority of browsers, a lot of the suggestions I've given in this article will become less critical (since it will be more obvious what code is meant to work with what); however, it's still important to understand these broader principles and why they're needed.

 Even if these practices become less important in the era of Web Components, the theory still applies.
 Practices that work for large teams and big applications will still work for small modules written by individual developers.
 The reverse is not necessarily the case.